kriipke/charts/charts/standard/docs/linting-helm-charts.md

 -   [ redhat-cop](https://github.com/redhat-cop)

-We are a community of Red Hatters committed to levelling up our skillsets and the skillsets of our partners and customers through open source practices.%
+We are a community of Red Hatters committed to levelling up our skillsets and the skillsets of our partners and customers through open source practices.